m1younis/pm2p/README.md

 ## Requests & Responses

-Communication only occurs via interchanging defined requests once peers agree upon PM, which can be achieved by sending the three-part protocol acknowledgement request below:
+Communication only occurs via interchanging defined requests once peers agree upon PM.
+This can be achieved by sending the three-part protocol acknowledgement request below:

 ```